 Creating Cat Face Cookies

-To shape cats like the treats pictured in this post, you will need a cat cookie cutter, a knife, a skewer or toothpick, and a small circle plunger cutter or other small round object.
-Alternatively, you can make a simpler round cat face without ears using a basic round biscuit or cookie cutter.
+To shape cats like the treats pictured in this post, you will need a cat cookie cutter (affiliate link), a knife, a skewer or toothpick, and a small circle plunger cutter or other small round object.
+Alternatively, you can make a simple cat face without ears using a round biscuit cutter.

 - Prepare the dough according to your chosen recipe, including any additional tints.